Table of Contents

-In the Mega spatial data collection solution, in addition to using professional panoramic cameras, it also supports using smartphones for spatial data collection.
-The mobile solution does not require purchasing additional equipment; you only need to install the Mega Toolbox app on your phone to start collecting, greatly lowering the barrier to data collection.
-Due to the limited field of view of mobile phones, this solution only supports collecting small areas such as rooms and small squares.
-Before using a phone for data collection, please carefully read the following data collection instructions.
+In the Mega spatial data acquisition solution, in addition to using professional panoramic cameras, it also supports a solution for collecting spatial data using smartphones.
+The mobile phone collection solution does not require purchasing additional equipment; simply install the Mega Toolbox app on your phone to start collecting, greatly lowering the barrier to data acquisition.
+Due to the limited field of view of mobile phones, this solution is only suitable for collecting small areas such as rooms and small squares.
+Before using a mobile phone to collect data, please carefully read the following data collection instructions.

 Important

-Before starting data collection, you need to choose suitable lighting conditions and plan the collection route.
+Before starting data collection, it is necessary to choose suitable lighting conditions and plan the collection route.
 Thorough preparation is key to obtaining high-quality map data.
 Before each collection, follow the collection checklist for preparation.

 Collection environment

-- The collection area should be small to medium-sized scenes (stores, exhibition halls, offices, etc.)
+• The area to be collected should be a small to medium-sized scene (store, exhibition hall, office, etc.)

-- The environment should have sufficient and uniform lighting, avoiding overly dark or overexposed areas (such as direct sunlight)
+• The environment should have sufficient and uniform lighting, avoiding areas that are too dark or overexposed (such as direct sunlight)

-Before collection, plan the path to ensure the starting point coincides with the endpoint.
-Here are the requirements for path planning in three different types of scenes:
+Before collection, plan the route to ensure the starting and ending points coincide.
+The following are route planning requirements for three different types of scenes:

-Indoor room type: Use different strategies based on room size.
+• Indoor room type: Adopt different strategies based on room size.
 For small rooms, walk along the edge of the room (about 1-2 meters from the wall) in a circle.
-For larger rooms, deploy a "grid" pattern movement route to ensure all blind spots are covered.
+For larger rooms, deploy a "grid-pattern" movement route to ensure all blind spots are covered.

-Corridor type: If the corridor width does not exceed 6 meters, walk directly down the middle.
-If it exceeds 6 meters, walk close to each side twice, staying about 3 meters from the wall each time.
+• Corridor type: If the corridor width does not exceed 6 meters, walk directly through the center.
+If it exceeds 6 meters, walk close to both sides twice, each time about 3 meters from the adjacent wall.
 Shoot back and forth once.

-Small squares and other open areas: Deploy a grid pattern route with 3-meter intervals.
+• Small squares and other open areas: Deploy a grid-pattern route with grid intervals set at 3 meters.

 Before starting collection, ensure your device meets the following requirements: